Practice Policies & Patient Information

 There are certain services not covered by the NHS and for which we make a charge.

 If you require a medical examination for a special purpose, please inform the receptionist when you request an appointment so we can allow more time and inform you if a fee is payable.
-The receptionist or dispenser will advise the appropriate fee following your consultation.
+The receptionist will advise the appropriate fee following your consultation.

 For your convenience a debit card machine is available for payment of fees.